How to Improve INP (Interaction to Next Paint) on Your WordPress Website

 Keep in mind that the INP value is determined by computing all interactions on a page.
 Of all these interactions, one with the worst responsiveness is reported as the INP.

-How to optimize INP score for your WordPress website
+How to optimize the INP score for your WordPress website

 Use a performance-optimized theme